75+ Mounts Ranked

 /5

-Visual observers may prefer a bigger mount such as the Celestron Advanced VX – or stepping up to an EQ6Ri – but for beginner astrophotographers, the Sky-Watcher HEQ5i Pro is one of our top picks for an equatorial mount, particularly at its typical price range.
+Visual observers may prefer a cheaper mount, such as the Celestron Advanced VX.
+But for beginner astrophotographers, the Sky-Watcher HEQ5i Pro is one of my top picks for an equatorial mount at its typical price range.

 How It Stacks Up